-Constable enjoyed painting at Hampstead which allowed him to escape London’s summer heat.
-This watercolour is part of the nearly one hundred sketches he made there, in which he attempted to capture the variable sky and its atmospherics.
+Constable enjoyed painting at Hampstead, which allowed him to escape London’s summer heat.
+This watercolor is part of the nearly one hundred sketches he made there, in which he attempted to capture the variable sky and its atmospherics.

 Constable completed numerous studies of landscapes and clouds, determined to become scientific in his recording of atmospheric conditions.
 One critic wrote:

-“the atmosphere possesses a characteristic humidity about it, that almost imparts the wish for an umbrella”.
+“The atmosphere possesses a characteristic humidity about it, that almost imparts the wish for an umbrella.”

 To these sky studies, he added notes, often on the back of the sketches, of the prevailing weather conditions.